ivanestro/Spring-Assignment-5/README.md

 - Added: class TestChatBot(TestCase):
 - Added: defined each specific test_get_account to their desired functions of what they do.
 Such as:
 TypeError, ValueError, Matching Valid Account.

+## Code Modification 3

+- Deleted: while loop, this assignment is only test purposes not running an app program :c

+- Modified: Fixes Indentation from while loop: